About the Center

 The Center publishes original research on climate and environment topics, including books, policy studies, policy briefs, and shorter publications.
 In addition to the Climate Change Reconsidered series described below, recent books published or distributed by Heartland include Climate at a Glance: Facts for Climate Realists on 30 Prominent Climate Topics, Why Scientists Disagree About Global Warming, Clexit for a Brighter Future, Nothing to Fear: A Bright Future for Fossil Fuels, Merchants of Despair, and The Neglected Sun: Why the Sun Precludes Climate Catastrophe

 Nongovernment International Panel on Climate Change (NIPCC)

 The Center partners with the Science and Environmental Policy Project (SEPP) and the Center for the Study of Carbon Dioxide and Global Change to support the Nongovernmental International Panel on Climate Change (NIPCC), an international network of climate scientists, engineers, and other experts.
-Originally created in 2003 by Dr. S. Fred Singer as a “Red Team” to fact-check the reports of the United Nations’ Intergovernmental Panel on Climate Change (IPCC), NIPCC evolved in the world’s preeminent “Red Team” in the climate change debate.
+Originally created in 2003 by the late Dr. S. Fred Singer as a “Red Team” to fact-check the reports of the United Nations’ Intergovernmental Panel on Climate Change (IPCC), NIPCC evolved in the world’s preeminent “Red Team” in the climate change debate.